 When determining your desired office floor plan, there are numerous factors that you will want to consider.
 Among them are:

 - How many employees and managers do you need to accommodate in your office space?
+How much space per employee will you need?

 - Are there people in upper management or executives who will require their own private offices?